MartinX3-EducationOrganization/spring_boot_basic_example/README.md

 # SpringBootBasicExample
-Minimal example of a SpringBoot application
+Minimal example of a SpringBoot application with SwaggerUI and HATEOAS.

 Run this project with intellij or